-What causes mood disorders in teens is not well known.
-There are chemicals in the
+What causes mood disorders in teens is not well understood.
+Certain chemicals in the

-brain that are responsible for positive moods.
+brain are responsible for positive moods.
 Other chemicals in the brain (neurotransmitters)

 control the brain chemicals that affect mood.
 Mood disorders may be caused by a chemical

 imbalance in the brain.
-This can happen on its own or along with environmental
+This can happen on its own.
+Or it can happen along with environmental

-factors, such as unexpected life events or long-lasting (chronic) stress.
+factors, such as unexpected life events or long-lasting stress.

 Mood disorders can run in families.
-It is believed that many factors are involved.
+Researchers believe that many factors play a role.

-The factors that produce the trait or condition are usually both inherited (genetic) and environmental.
+The factors that produce the trait or condition are often both inherited and environmental.

-They involve a mix of genes from both parents.
+They include a mix of genes from both parents.
 If a mother passes a mood disorder

 trait to her children, a daughter is more likely to have the disorder.
 If a father

-passes a mood disorder trait to his children, a son is more likely to
+passes a mood disorder trait to his children, a son is more likely to have the disorder.

 Anyone can feel sad or depressed at times.
 But mood disorders are more intense and

-harder to manage than normal feelings of sadness.
+longer lasting.
+They are harder to handle than normal feelings of sadness.
+Teens who

-difficult life events and stress can expose or exaggerate feelings of sadness or depression.
+and stress can expose or exaggerate feelings of sadness or depression.
+This makes

-Sometimes life’s problems can trigger depression.
-Difficult situations for a teen
+Sometimes life’s problems can cause depression.
+Hard situations for a teen include:

 It can be hard for a teen to cope with these situations.
 These stressful life events

-can bring on feelings of sadness or depression, or make a mood disorder harder
+can bring on feelings of sadness or depression.
+Or they can make a mood disorder harder

 to manage.
-It depends on your teen’s coping skills and his or her ability to recover
+It depends on your teen’s coping skills and their ability to rebound from

 Ongoing feelings of sadness